The continent of Europe holds dozens of the most popular travel destinations in the world.

-Sure, there are plenty of incredible places to see in Greece (Delphi and Meteora for starters).
-And Athens is one of the most fascinating capitals in Europe.
+Sure, there are many incredible places to see in Greece (Delphi and Meteora, for starters).
+And Athens is one of the fascinating capitals and one of the best places to visit in Europe.

 It’s the perfect way to slow right down in these hurried times.
 The Greeks are masters of the simple joys of life.

-Then tomorrow hop on the first ferry across the water and do it all again on a different island.
+Then tomorrow, hop on the first ferry across the water and do it again on a different island.

-If you’re short on time there are still options.
-The Saronic island group are close to Athens and linked by high-speed ferries.
+If you’re short on time, there are still options.
+The Saronic island group is close to Athens and linked by high-speed ferries.

 Recommended by Steph from The Mediterranean Traveller

 4. Provence, France

 As a summer destination, Provence has it all.
 From charming historical towns to bustling seaside resorts, it’s been the go-to place for artists and aristocrats for centuries.

 But that doesn’t mean you can’t still find a secluded spot to enjoy the South of France this summer.

 Head to the Luberon Valley for hilltop villages steeped in history, the Valensole plateau to find the most beautiful lavender fields in Provence, Cassis to see the towering Calanques, or the Verdon Gorge for breathtaking vistas and outdoor adventure.